Do Adult Brains Make New Neurons? A Contentious New Study Says No

 Ninety years later, it’s still unclear if his statement is true.

-For decades, scientists believed that neurogenesis—the creation of new neurons—whirrs along nicely in the brains of embryos and infants, but grinds to a halt by adulthood.
+For decades, scientists believed that neurogenesis—the creation of new neurons—whirs along nicely in the brains of embryos and infants, but grinds to a halt by adulthood.
 But from the 1980s onward, this dogma started to falter.
 Researchers showed that neurogenesis does occur in the brains of various adult animals, and eventually found signs of newly formed neurons in the adult human brain.
 Hundreds of these cells are supposedly added every day to the hippocampus—a comma-shaped structure involved in learning and memory.
 The concept of adult neurogenesis is now so widely accepted that you can find diets and exercise regimens that purportedly boost it.
 Predictably, there’s even a TED talk about it.

 The trouble is: This stream of fresh neurons might not actually exist.